-After being heavily involved for more than 15 years in rescuing and retraining hundreds of dogs from every Central Texas animal shelter, I’ve seen just about every behavior — good and bad — that a dog can offer.
+After being heavily involved for more than 20 years in rescuing and retraining hundreds of dogs from every Central Texas animal shelter, I’ve seen just about every behavior that a dog can offer.
 I owe my deep understanding of canine body language and canine communication to those 400-plus dogs I have fostered and trained, as well as to the thousands of client dogs I have worked with.
 I’ve achieved a high level of training with my once semi-feral Border Collie siblings, Radar (CGC, CGCA, B.A. and Canine Masters with Honors, Birch, Anise and Clove ORT) and Echo (CGC, CGCA, B.A.,Canine Masters with Honors and a Certified Therapy Dog).
-In addition, my three rescue dogs have extensive training and assist me daily with reactive and aggressive dogs.

-I am the Trainer in Residence for the world’s largest on-line dog community, Dogster.com, as well as the author of a training column called SPEAK! in the nationally syndicated Dogster Magazine (replaced Dog Fancy).
+I was for many years the Trainer in Residence for the world’s largest on-line dog community, Dogster.com, as well as the author of a training column called SPEAK! in the nationally syndicated Dogster Magazine (replaced Dog Fancy).
 I obtained a B.A. in English from the University of Texas at Austin and have been a professional publicist and a working journalist.
 I am the author of the Spring 2016 book, The Midnight Dog Walkers: Positive Training and Practical Advice for Living with a Reactive or Aggressive Dog (Lumina Media).
 The book sold out on Amazon from early pre-orders and was named the #1 best book in its category on Amazon.
-The book was recently nominated as a national finalist from the Dog Writers Association of America.
+The book was nominated as a national finalist from the Dog Writers Association of America.
 I have a second canine behavior book coming out the Summer of 2022 with Fox Chapel Publishing.
 I had the great privilege of interviewing 20 top industry professionals from all over the world.

-A new area of interest for me is the fast-growing sport of canine nose work.
-I am a graduate of two Train the Trainer Courses with Andrew Ramsey — one of the world’s top nose work trainers.
-I compete in nose work with my own dogs as well as train clients who are competitors or enthusiasts of nose work.
-I am a member of the National Association of Canine Scent Work.
-I am an active competitor in the sport and my 10-year-old Border Collie Radar passed all three odors in the Odor Recognition Tests (ORT), as did my 8-year-old All American dog Monster.
+I am a graduate of two Train the Trainer Courses one of the world’s top nose work trainers.
+I competed in nose work with my own dogs as well as trained clients who are competitors or enthusiasts of nose work.
+I retired as member of the National Association of Canine Scent Work.
+I competed in the sport and my 10-year-old Border Collie Radar passed all three odors in the Odor Recognition Tests (ORT), as did my 8-year-old All American dog Monster.